runxiyu/sjdb-src/README.md

 exam sessions ongoing), the daily menu, etc.

-This repository contains the source code of the modern Daily Bulletin's build system. **It is a work in progress and isn't in production use yet**.
+This repository contains the source code of the modern Daily Bulletin's build system.
+It does not contain the actual Daily Bulletins.

 ## Installation